siv2r/bip-frost-signing/README.md

 Second, if there is a unique signer who generates their nonce last (i.e., after receiving the aggregate nonce from all other signers), it is possible to modify nonce generation for this single signer to not require high-quality randomness.
 Such a nonce generation algorithm *DeterministicSign* is specified below.
-Note that the only optional argument is *rand*, which can be omitted if randomness is entirely unavailable.
+It has two optional arguments: *rand*, which can be omitted if randomness is entirely unavailable, and *aggothernonce*, which is omitted by a sole signer (*u = 1*) who has no other signers' nonces to aggregate.
-*DeterministicSign* requires the argument *aggothernonce* which should be set to the output of *NonceAgg* run on the *pubnonce* value of **all** other signers (but can be provided by an untrusted party).
+When present, *aggothernonce* should be set to the output of *NonceAgg* run on the *pubnonce* value of **all** other signers (but can be provided by an untrusted party).
-Hence, using *DeterministicSign* is only possible for the last signer to generate a nonce and makes the signer stateless, similar to the stateless signer described in the [Nonce Generation](#nonce-generation) section.
+Hence, using *DeterministicSign* is only possible for the last signer to generate a nonce, or for a sole signer who is the only participant signing, and it makes the signer stateless, similar to the stateless signer described in the [Nonce Generation](#nonce-generation) section.
 In FROST, the deterministic nonce must also bind to the the signer subset *id<sub>1..u</sub>*; otherwise a malicious coordinator can recover the victim's secret share via replayed sessions with varying signer subsets.[^det-signer-set]

 #### Deterministic and Stateless Signing for a Single Signer